Black Sabbath guitarist pens Armenia's Eurovision song entry

 Iommi has connections in Armenia as he was one of several rock stars who helped raise funds after a huge earthquake in 1988 killed 25,000 people and let tens of thousands homeless in the then Soviet Armenia.

-He was given an order of honor by Armenia during a visit in 2009 and became involved in another project, to re-build a music school there.
+He was given an order of honour by Armenia during a visit in 2009 and became involved in another project, to re-build a music school there.

 Despite critical derision, Eurovision is watched by a television audience of tens of millions each year, and has helped launch the career of one of the biggest acts of all time, Abba, which won in 1974 with "Waterloo".